excelasaph/Predicting-Road-Crash-Severity-in-Nigeria-Using-ML-Optimization-Techniques/README.md

 - **Setup:** To replicate this work, install the required Python libraries using the following command in your environment: `pip install tensorflow pandas numpy scikit-learn xgboost matplotlib imbalanced-learn==0.8.1`.
 This ensures compatibility with the specific version of `imbalanced-learn` I used for SMOTE.

 - **Running the Notebook:** Open and execute `notebook.ipynb` in Google Colab or a local Jupyter environment.
-Update the dataset path in the code to point to your local copy of [Road Transport Data Q3 2024.xlsx](data/Road Transport Data Q3 2024.xlsx), ensuring the file structure matches the raw data layout (e.g., Sheet1 with crash and causative data blocks).
+Update the dataset path in the code to point to your local copy of `data/Road Transport Data Q3 2024.xlsx`, ensuring the file structure matches the raw data layout (e.g., Sheet1 with crash and causative data blocks).

 - **Loading the Best Model:** After training, load the best-performing model (XGBoost) for predictions using `saved_models/xgboost_best_model.pkl`.
 This model, saved as a `.pkl` file, can be used to predict on new data after scaling it with the same `StandardScaler` fitted on the training set.